Penn Center (Saint Helena Island, South Carolina): 2000s to present

 With the creation of the Reconstruction Era National Monument (which in spring 2019 was elevated as an National Historic Park), Brick Baptist Church is protected by the National Park Service.
 Darrah Hall, which includes an adjacent parking area, has also been deeded over to the National Park Service.

 The Penn Center Campus remains a place of historical preservation and educational operations.
-In January of 2001, the Sea Island Reconstruction Heritage Partnership began.
+In January 2001, the Sea Island Reconstruction Heritage Partnership began.
 The group included members such as the City of Beaufort, the Town of Hilton Head, Beaufort County, and University of South Carolina Beaufort.
 The goal of the partnership was to preserve the Civil War, Reconstruction, and Civil Rights Movement history of the Lowcountry.

 Penn Center was also added to the ‘Unesco Network of Places of History and Memory’ in 2024.
 The network’s goal is to provide resources for the advancement of the Center’s preservation and educational mission as part of a five-year initiative.